mypappa/MDEF/docs/reflections/term2/design studio ii/design studio ii.md

 ...more is coming..

 ## reflecting // reframing
-`Goals: Critically look back at your project, reflect on the feedback from the Design Dialogues, and propose a new scope, goals and next steps.`
+`goals: critically look back at your project, reflect on the feedback from the Design Dialogues, and propose a new scope, goals and next steps.`

 - **abstract ideas are not easy to materialise**
 My thoughts have been quite vague and abstract during the first term.
 This opened many new pathways of collaboration with different people and exploring multiple fields.
 However, when the time came to translate these ideas onto the real world and practice experiments, things were challenging.
 It felt like any idea put into practice costed some loss in the meaning of it, or takes to other, non intended paths.
 For instance, the 'augmented creativity' group was formed with the goal of exploring *altered states of consciousness* and creating non-human experiences.
 Our intervention at the mocap room turned out to be more of a spiritual activity, which was not part of our initial plan.
 Even though abstract concepts cannot be easily solidified, I found value in applying fast-paced tests, even if they do not seem to perfectly fit all the objectives.